 Sebastian James and Eric Lacey, Date of Focus Group

 For what kind of reporting or research would you consider using a tool such as this one?

+What is the best way to present the results so that it can be used by you?

+A series of charts that you could then use in your reports

+A short write-up analyzing the results

+I just use the tool as it is for my analysis

+A list of parameters where the country in question is an outlier or is trending in the wrong direction

 What would make the tool more useful for your work?